Three men have been sentenced to a combined total of 33 years in prison for their involvement in a violent aggravated burglary at a Portsmouth address in 2020 — UKNIP

 “Any bang or noise sets me off thinking oh, is that someone coming in?
 I felt like it was a life-or-death situation.
 I was so vulnerable that night, tied up in my underwear.
 I thought I might die.

-“I think it has left me mentally changed and in some ways that are worse than my scar”.
+“I think it has left me mentally changed and in some ways that is worse than my scar”.